joshrp/moonlight-docs/NVIDIA-GameStream-End-Of-Service-Announcement-FAQ.md

 # What does this mean for Moonlight?

 In the short term, nothing.
-Moonlight will continue to be usable with host PCs running the latest version of GeForce Experience until at least mid-Feburary, according to NVIDIA's announcement.
+Moonlight will continue to be usable with host PCs running the latest version of GeForce Experience until at least mid-Feburary 2023, according to NVIDIA's announcement.

 Inline with our long-term goal of providing an excellent open-source game streaming solution, we have increased our efforts to improve [the Sunshine project](https://github.com/LizardByte/Sunshine), which acts as an a free open-source host for Moonlight.